xenwa/Practice-SQL-/README.md

-The file is served as a practice record for me.
+These files serve as the SQL practice record for me.